 Providers are required to communicate any business changes with Ofsted.
 A registered provider who, without reasonable excuse, fails to comply with these requirements commits an offence.

 It is recommended that in the beginning you complete a business plan that sets out the aims and objectives of the business and should also include forecasted budgets and cash flow projections.
-Information on what is available for setting up a business in Waltham Forest can be found here.

 What business structure will work best for your childcare provision?